hollina/scul/README.md

 ## To Do:

-1. Post link to paper on package site
-2. Add examples to each function
+1. Add examples to each function
-3. Proof read documentation
+2. Proof read documentation
-4. Release package via CRAN
+3. Release package via CRAN
-5. Distribute video FAQs
+4. Distribute video FAQs

 ## References